© Andrey Cherkasov | Dreamstime.com

 For hair-related information, please visit these posts:

 Once you’ve ruled out disease, look at your hair products.
-Anything harsh can damage your hair, such as dyes and perms.
+Anything harsh—such as dyes and perms—can damage your hair.
 Heavy conditioners will weigh it down, and heat from overheated blow dryers and flat irons will damage the strands.
 Sun, too, can damage your hair.
 Brushes should have gentle rounded tips, and combs should have widely spaced teeth.

-Next, comes your normal diet.
-If you regularly eat a healthy diet, which includes a good mix of fruits and vegetables, dairy products, milk, beans, nuts, and whole grains—and especially if you also take a daily multivitamin —you’re likely getting all the hair vitamins your body can absorb.
+Next comes your normal diet.
+If you regularly eat a healthy diet, one that includes a good mix of fruits and vegetables, dairy products, milk, beans, nuts, and whole grains—and especially if you also take a daily multivitamin—you’re likely getting all the hair vitamins your body can absorb.
 Those store supplements are only going to make the hair vitamins manufacturers richer.

 In the Hair Vitamins Aisle

 Watch the intake recommendations on the hair vitamins you choose.
 Taking in higher levels of vitamins and minerals than your body truly needs may result in one of three things:

 - “Very expensive urine”—a phrase meaning that excess amounts of urine are eliminated from your body)

 - An imbalance that causes another nutrient to be unable to function properly